 Economic challenges

-As Len Gutman explains, director of Philanthropy at Halle Heart Children's Museum, "We look at the hand maps and audio tours, but in the end we decided that through a digital kiosk I would have a more favorable experience for children and the general public".
+As Len Gutman explains, director of Philanthropy en Halle Heart Children’s Museum, “we look at handheld maps and audio tours, But in the end we decided that through a digital kiosk we would have a more favorable experience for children and the general public.”.

-Although there was a new challenge to be faced: the economic one, since it was a non-profit entity it did not have the resources to finance the expenses of that installation, the solution came from the hand of the local technology company Insight Enterprises, who became involved in the project as a corporate partner, as well as offering a scholarship that would allow the museum to pursue its ambitions to implement digital kiosks.
+Although a new challenge had to be faced: the economic, since it was a non-profit entity, it did not have the resources to finance the expenses of that facility., The solution came from the local technology company Insight Enterprises, who became involved in the project as a corporate partner, in addition to offering a grant that would allow the museum to pursue its ambitions of implementing digital kiosks.

-parallel, AHA found the manufacturer of digital kiosks Meridian the ideal collaborator to design a robust and personalized digital system. adapted both to the informative needs and to the budgetary limitations of the museum.
+In parallel, AHA found digital kiosk maker Meridian the ideal collaborator to design a robust and personalized digital system. adapted to both the informative needs and the budgetary limitations of the museum.

 Meridian Halle Heart Children Museum

-Under these requirements, the digital kiosks designed by Meridian have a thin profile to be able to locate them glued to the wall and are screwed to the ground, in order to prevent them from overturning and falling on a child.
+Under these requirements, The digital kiosks designed by Meridian have a thin profile so they can be placed against the wall and are screwed to the floor, in order to prevent them from tipping over and falling on a child.

 Meridian Halle Heart Children Museum

-Its outward appearance, made by Insight Enterprises is as colorful as the one in the museum itself and are personalized with your pet, Lud Dub, dressed as the comic book superhero Red Crusader.
+Its external appearance, made by Insight Enterprises is as colorful as the one in the museum itself and is personalized with your mascot, Lud Dub, dressed as the comic book superhero Red Crusader.

-In addition, these systems incorporate screens designed ex profeso, in size and height adapted to different levels of the child visitor, so that several children can gather around the digital kiosk and watch videos at the same time, which are also displayed on large format digital signage screens.
+Besides, These systems incorporate purpose-designed screens, in size and height adapted to different levels of the child visitor, so that several children can gather around the digital kiosk and watch videos at the same time, which are also displayed on large format digital signage screens.

 Meridian Halle Heart Children Museum

-Halle Heart Children' Museum features six Meridian digital kiosks that provide young visitors with a self-guided tour, which begins with a short video with information about the museum and details on how to interact in each showroom.
+Halle Heart Children’ Museum features six Meridian digital kiosks that provide young visitors with a self-guided tour, which begins with a short video with information about the museum and details on how to interact in each exhibition room.

-These systems use, for the time being, the 'kiosk mode' integrated into the Google Chrome browser to run the contents and not specific software for reasons of cost and the limited resources of this institution.
+These systems use, for now, the 'kiosk mode' integrated into the Google Chrome browser to run the content and not specific software for reasons of cost and the limited resources of this institution.

 Meridian Halle Heart Children Museum